Ana Navarro: Political positions

-Navarro has described herself as a centrist.

-In February 2013, Navarro publicly supported the legalization of same-sex marriage in an amicus curiae brief submitted to the U.S. Supreme Court.

 Navarro supported Jeb Bush's 2016 presidential campaign.
-In October 2016, she made headlines when she strongly criticized Republican presidential nominee Donald Trump on CNN after the Donald Trump and Billy Bush recording surfaced, and called for party leaders to disown Trump.
+In October 2016, she made headlines when she strongly criticized Republican presidential nominee Donald Trump on CNN after the Donald Trump and Billy Bush recording surfaced, and she called for party leaders to disown Trump.
 She also harshly criticized Trump's comments about immigrants, labeling him a racist.
 Navarro has been labeled a "Never Trumper."
-She voted for Democratic presidential candidate Hillary Clinton, stating that she decided to do so after seeing how close the race in Florida had become.
+She voted for Democratic presidential nominee Hillary Clinton, stating that she decided to do so after seeing how close the race in Florida had become.

 Navarro was a vocal opponent of Roy Moore in the 2017 Alabama Senate election, due to the allegations of sexual assault and molestation against him.
-In the 2018 Florida gubernatorial election, Navarro voted for Democrat Andrew Gillum over Republican Ron DeSantis because of DeSantis' ties to Trump.
+In the 2018 Florida gubernatorial election, after having previously been a "lifelong Republican", Navarro voted for Democrat Andrew Gillum over Republican Ron DeSantis because of DeSantis's ties to Trump.

 On August 11, 2020, she stated that she would be voting for Democratic presidential candidate Joe Biden in the 2020 United States presidential election.
 She and George Lopez hosted an online concert fundraiser for Biden on October 25, 2020.

+She is a strong supporter of LGBTQ+ rights.
+In February 2013, Navarro publicly supported legalization of same-sex marriage in an amicus curiae brief submitted to the U.S. Supreme Court.
+In 2017 she spoke out against the Trump Administration's ban on Transgender Individuals serving in the military, calling it "repugnant".
+In 2019, she was given the Ally Leadership Award by Equality California for her activism in support of the LGBTQ+ community.
+In 2022, she criticized passage of the Florida Parental Rights in Education Act, calling it "completely unnecessary" and in 2023, spoke out against Drag Panic and anti-drag legislation, saying, "I hate how drag queens are being made into a political issue, into a manufactured, made-up cultural issue, because I tell you what: No drag queen ever killed a little kid ...
+Guns kill little kids If you care about children and their safety, go after the guns, and leave the f*cking drag queens alone!”